cognusion/AllHandsOnDeck/README.md

 Filters
 =======

 So filters are pretty neat-looking, ya?
-Filters may be specified on the command-line via --filter, or as a value of the "filter" element of a workflow.
+Filters may be specified on the command-line via --filter, and/or as a value of the "filter" element of a workflow.

 Filters are broken up by the boolean 'and' then 'or', so "Tags != noupdate and Tags == yum or Tags == azl and Name != ugly" *first* gets looked at as: